Incremental Numbering Suite

 Standard Placement Mode

-This mode is available when the 'Text Follows Cursor' is disabled (unticked).
+This mode is available when the 'Enable Dynamic Mode' control is disabled (unticked).

 When using this mode, there is no longer a real-time preview of the text at the cursor, however all standard AutoCAD functionality is available, (such as Object Snap, Tracking, Orthomode, etc.).